-VMworld, VMware’s annual user conference, offers stakeholders the knowledge and tools needed to fully leverage virtualization and cloud technologies.
+VMworld (now known as VMware Explore), VMware’s annual user conference, offers stakeholders the knowledge and tools needed to fully leverage virtualization and cloud technologies.
 The conference has grown over the years and attendee feedback showed VMworld had begun to lose the “magic” it once had, becoming a more formal, predictable affair.

 LEWIS was charged with renewing the excitement and character that once helped establish the conference and draw in new attendees.